taskcluster/react-schema-viewer/README.md

 ---

 React Schema Viewer takes a schema as input and uses it to generate comprehensible views.
-It has full support for Joi and JSON schema (version 3 and 4).
+It has full support for Joi and JSON schema (versions draft-06 and draft-07).
+This package requires React 16.

 ## SchemaTable